faisalaljishi/transaction_API/readme.md

    Let us add a transaction to the database.
 Navigate to the create link near the bottom in the overview response.
-   We supply a json with a user, payer and points for the transaction.
+   We supply a JSON with a user, payer and points for the transaction.

    ![jamie_1](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/jamie_1.PNG)